Introduction

 Etiology and Epidemiology

-Serum and urine samples are required.
-The serum collection must be within 24 hours of urine collection.
+Serum and urine samples are required for CrCl.
+The serum sample must be collected within 24 hours of urine collection.

-A blood sample of 1 mL (minimum 0.5 mL) in a labeled tube, preferably stored at refrigerated or frozen temperature.
+A blood sample of 1 mL (with a minimum of 0.5 mL) should be collected in a labeled tube and preferably stored at refrigerated or frozen temperatures.

-A 24-hour urine sample is collected from the patient to measure creatinine clearance.
+A 24-hour urine sample is collected from the patient to measure CrCl.
 A plastic collection container is used to collect urine.
-The collection starts with an empty bladder.
-At the start, the patient urinates into the toilet and flushes.
-The date and time are recorded at the start of the collection.
-For the next 24 hours, the patient will collect urine and store it in a container at room temperature.
+The collection begins with patients completely emptying their bladders.
+Initially, the patient urinates into the toilet and flushes.
+The date and time are recorded at the beginning of the collection.
+For the next 24 hours, the patient collects urine and stores it in a container at room temperature.
 The urine collected for 24 hours is sent to the laboratory for analysis.
-The patient is required to drink at least 8 cups of liquid on the day of urine collection.
+The collection should end with the patient urinating the final sample exactly 24 hours after the collection starts.
+The patient should drink at least 8 cups of liquid on the day of urine collection.

 Specimen Requirements and Procedure